Junior Eurovision Song Contest 2007: Returning artists

-Even though rules of Junior Eurovision do not allow participation of returning artists, Sweden's Frida Sandén previously provided backing vocals for Molly Sandén in 2006.
+Even though the rules of Junior Eurovision at the time did not allow participation of returning artists, Sweden's Frida Sandén previously provided backing vocals for her sister Molly Sandén in 2006.

 Format

 Visual design

 On 22 October 2007, the contest was officially presented to the media at a press conference where the first details regarding the show were confirmed.
 The theme for the contest was water and the motto was Make a big splash!.
 Five water curtains decorated the stage designed by Ronald van Bersselaar, which explained why this year’s logo featured the "singing girl" wearing boots.

 Presenters

 At the same press conference, Kim-Lian van der Meij was revealed to be the female host of the show, alongside Sipke Jan Bousema who was the previously announced as the male host.

 Contest overview

 The event took place on 8 December 2007 at 20:15 CET.
 Seventeen countries participated, with the running order published in October 2007.
-All the countries competing were eligible to vote with the televote.
+All the countries competing were eligible to vote via televote.
 Belarus won with 137 points, with Armenia, Serbia, Georgia, and Macedonia, completing the top five.
 Lithuania, Cyprus, Belgium, Portugal, and Greece occupied the bottom five positions.

-The show was opened by all participants alongside dancers from the Dance Academy Lucia Marthas performing the specially-commissioned UNICEF song "One World", written by Jeroen Rietbergen and Ronald Molendijk, on stage in the arena followed by the traditional flag parade introducing the 17 participating countries.
+The show was opened by all participants alongside dancers from the Lucia Marthas Dance Academy performing the specially-commissioned UNICEF song "One World", written by Jeroen Rietbergen and Ronald Molendijk, on stage in the arena followed by the traditional flag parade introducing the 17 participating countries.
 The interval act included Dutch group Ch!pz and a performance by singer Katie Melua.